Marxie-ops/Crude_oil_Prices_Forecasting/README.md

 ***Overall Performance:***

 The model is performing well, as indicated by the low MAE and RMSE, as well as the high R² and accuracy.
 Interpretation: The model has a good balance between minimizing error and capturing the data's variability.
 MAPE being under 10% is excellent, which suggests it is effective for forecasting purposes.
 Next Steps: You could try to further fine-tune the model or explore additional features or algorithms to improve the performance slightly.
 However, based on the metrics, the model is already performing at a high level.

+## ***Saving and Loading the Model***
+To ensure reproducibility and efficiency, the trained Prophet model is saved and reloaded for future use.